VerdantFox/blog_posts/posts/0002_pytest_tips_and_tricks/pytest.md

 do not contain the `@pytest.mark.slow` decorator (`test_basic()`).

-When creating markers, you'll also want to list your markers in your `pytest.ini` file at the route of your project, otherwise pytest will warn that you might have a typo in your marker name.
+When creating markers, you'll also want to list your markers in your `pytest.ini` file at the root of your project, otherwise pytest will warn that you might have a typo in your marker name.
 The `pytest.ini` file for the above example might look something like this: